Exercising Stock Options in California: 2026 Tax Guide

 • If you anticipate your company going public or being acquired, exercising beforehand could allow you to start the capital gains holding period sooner.

-• However, this comes with risk—if the company underperforms or delays liquidity, you may have spent cash on taxes for little return.
+• However, this comes with risk.
+If the company underperforms or delays liquidity, you may have spent cash on taxes for little return.

 After Leaving Your Company (90-Day Window)